muhammadt1/SKCDA-Website/README.md

 <h2><u>Constraints</u></h2>
 <h3>

-- Getting approval to use content from other related province associations
+- Getting approval to use content from other related provincial associations
 - Getting approval to use content from previous <a href = "http://www.skcda.ca/">website</a>
 - Getting access to the member's login page to view information
 - Budgeting constraint